Sindical/The-Kings-Dilemma/README.txt

 their are 20 endings.
 So 20 mins of total game time.
 If you can get all endingsm you get a secret message!

 Credits
-The King's Dilemma was created by Benjamin Pevie, with inspiration from classic text-based adventure games.
+The King's Dilemma was created by @sindcial (Ben), with inspiration from classic text-based adventure games.
 All writing, programming, and artwork were found on Google Images.

 License
 The King's Dilemma is licensed under the ICS2O Gr10 Com Sci Class.
-Feel free to use, modify, and distribute the game as you see fit, as long as you provide credit to the original creator, Benjamin Pevie.
+Feel free to use, modify, and distribute the game as you see fit, as long as you provide credit to the original creator, @sindical on discord.

 Acknowledgments
-I would like to thank Mike Ma for their support and feedback throughout the development process.
-Without their help, this game would not have been possible.
+I would like to thank Mike Ma for his support and feedback throughout the development process.
+Without his help, this game would not have been possible.

 ####################  This was a Grade 10 Computer Science Assignment.
 Its my first game, so be nice and have fun!  #####################